5 Best File Managers for Mac in 2023

 3. ForkLift

-Like Command One, ForkLift is also a dual panel file manager.
-It claims to be the most advanced file manager and file transfer client for macOS.
-Some of its noticeable features are file management, file transfer, file synchronization, multiple naming, and remote connection and editing.
+Similar to Commander One, ForkLift is another dual-panel file manager.
+It prides itself on being the most advanced file manager and file transfer client for macOS.
+Notable features include file management, file transfer, file synchronization, multiple renaming, and remote connection and editing.

 Pros: